the8472/ffcnt/README.md

 # ffcnt

-Fast file counting for spinning rust, in rust.
+Fast file counting and listing for spinning rust, in rust.

-ffcnt's purpose is to provide a faster alternative to `find /some/path/ -type f | wc -l`.
+ffcnt's purpose is to provide a faster alternatives to some common filesystem operations as a frontend for the [platter-walk](https://github.com/the8472/platter-walk) crate.
-It achieves that by looking up the extent map *of directories* and reordering recursion into the directory tree by the physical offset of the first extent of each directory.
-This greatly reduces disk seeks.

-It can also sum file sizes of plain files in a directory tree.
-This is optimized by calling `fstat()` on the paths in inode order instead of directory order under the assumption that inode tables are laid out by id.
-This is the case in the ext file system family.
+`ffcnt --type f` replaces `find -type f | wc -l` `ffcnt --type f --ls --leaf-order content` replaces `find -type f` and returns files in optimized order for reading `ffcnt -s` replaces `du -s --apparent-size`

 ## Requirements